code-vedant/code-vedant/README.md

 # 👋 Hi, I’m Vedant Uekey

-I am a passionate FullStack Web Developer with a strong interest in software technology.
+I am a FullStack Web Developer with a strong interest in software technology.
 My goal is to build innovative and scalable solutions across the web and explore the world of Game Development.

 ## 🚀 Skills & Interests
 - 💻 FullStack Web Development